-19. Current Assets
+18. Current assets

-2020 2019

-£m £m

-Cash at bank 17 19
+2021 £m 2020 £m Cash at bank 16 17

-20. Current Liabilities
+19. Current liabilities

-2020 2019

-£m £m
+2021 £m 2020 £m

-Tax and VAT 8 9
+Tax and VAT 9 8

-Other creditors and unpaid benefits 1 1
+Other creditors and unpaid benefits - 1

-Total 9 10
+Total 9 9

-21. Related party transactions
+20. Related party transactions

-In accordance with the Agreement dated 13 February 2015, the Trustee paid £500 million to the Guarantor on 1 April 2015, being a part repayment of the former Investment Reserve, which existed prior to the consolidation of the Sub-funds.
-It is intended that any remaining balance of the Investment Reserve, now known as the Adjusted Reserve (adjusted for increases in CPI between March 2015 and March 2033) will be paid to the Guarantor within twelve months of 31 March 2033.
-As at 31 March 2020 the balance of the Adjusted Reserve was £1.9 billion.
+It is intended that any remaining balance of the Adjusted Reserve (adjusted for increases in CPI between March 2015 and March 2033) will be paid to the Guarantor within twelve months of 31 March 2033.
+As at 31 March 2021 the balance of the Adjusted Reserve was £1.87 billion.

-The Scheme owns UK Government bonds which at the year-end had a market value of £nil (2019: £89 million).
+The Scheme owns UK Government bonds which at the year-end had a market value of £7 million (2020: £nil).

-During the year the Scheme paid £85,888 (2019: £174,456) to the Government Actuary's Department (GAD) for provision of actuarial services.
+During the year the Scheme paid £77,138 (2020: £85,888) to the Government Actuary's Department (GAD) for provision of actuarial services.

 Five members of the Committee were in receipt of a pension from the Scheme.
-The aggregate amount paid was £205,380 (2019: five members, £201,793).
+The aggregate amount paid was £208,435 (2020: five members, £205,380).

 Members of the Committee are entitled to receive remuneration from the Scheme.
-The total remuneration paid in the year was £278,800 (2019: £269,900) and is detailed in the Report of the Committee of Management.
+The total remuneration paid in the year was £285,150 (2020: £278,800) and is detailed in the Report of the Committee of Management.

 CPT is jointly owned by the Scheme and MPS with each appointing four members of their Committees of Management as directors.
-CPT costs, which are in respect of support services, are included within pensions administration costs in note 4 and were £1.8 million (2019: £1.6 million).
-CPTI costs, which are in respect of investment advisory services, are included within other advisory fees in note 7 and were £2.3 million (2019: £2.3 million).
+CPT costs, which are in respect of support services, are included within pensions administration costs in note 4 and were £1.6 million (2020: £1.8 million).
+CPTI costs, which are in respect of investment advisory services, are included within other advisory fees in note 7 and were £2.5 million (2020: £2.3 million).

-The Scheme and the MPS jointly invest in properties and partnerships with a value to the Scheme of £173 million (2019: £168 million).
+The Scheme and the MPS jointly invest in properties and partnerships with a value to the Scheme of $\pounds168$ million (2020: $\pounds173$ million).

-22. Forward commitments and contingent liabilities not provided for in the accounts
+21. Forward commitments and contingent liabilities not provided for in the accounts

 Forward commitments comprise expenditure on investments authorised and contractually committed before the year end which is not provided for in the accounts as it is not yet due.
-This includes investments in private equity of £386 million (2019: £354 million), special situations debt of £457 million (2019: £632 million) and global and UK infrastructure of £127 million (2019: £245 million) included within the pooled investment vehicle mandate.
-There were further commitments of £37 million (2019: £31 million) of secured loans included within the fixed income securities mandate and property and development costs of £1 million (2019: £4 million).

-Forward commitments in relation to the secured loans, infrastructure and property purchases and development costs will be paid within approximately twelve months of the year end whilst the special situations debt commitments will be paid within two to three years.
-The timing of private equity funding is uncertain but it is assumed that £127 million (33%) will fall due in the next twelve months and the remaining £259 million in later years.
+This includes investments in private equity of £300 million (2020: £386 million), special situations debt of £444 million (2020: £457 million), also global and UK infrastructure of £30 million (2020: £127 million) and insurance of £34 million (2020: £8 million) included within the pooled investment vehicle mandate.
+There were further commitments of £9 million (2020: £37 million) of secured loans included within the fixed income securities mandate and property and development costs of £10 million (2020: £1 million).
+Forward commitments in relation to the secured loans, infrastructure and property purchases and development costs will be paid within approximately twelve months of the year-end whilst the special situations debt commitments will be paid within two to three years.
+The timing of private equity funding is uncertain but it is assumed that £99 million (33%) will fall due in the next twelve months and the remaining £201 million in later years.

-As explained in note 21 it is intended that any remaining balance of the Adjusted Reserve will be paid to the Guarantor within twelve months of 31 March 2033.
-As at 31 March 2020, the balance of the Adjusted Reserve was £1.86 billion.
+As explained in note 20, it is intended that any remaining balance of the Adjusted Reserve will be paid to the Guarantor within twelve months of 31 March 2033.
+As at 31 March 2021, the balance of the Adjusted Reserve was $\pounds$ 1.87 billion.